APPLICATIONS FOR FALL 2019 are OPEN now.

 Using a written application and invited interviews we look for the following in our prospective members: 1) "distance traveled" – barriers and challenges they have negotiated, 2) passion for science, and 3) demonstrated commitment to service.
 We use SATs and GPAs not as a threshold to include/exclude students but as an entrée to discuss an applicant’s life circumstances.
 Measures of strength may also include a candidate’s resilience, persistence, willingness to seek and give help, and ability to re-strategize and re-group in the face of failure.

 Who is “eligible”?
 Any ISU undergraduate who supports the mission and goals of the STEM Scholars.
 The program is tailored to support students from Underrepresented populations (minority, low income, or first generation) and Transfer students, but the programming works for all populations.

 Requirements The biggest strengths of SSP is the active participation of its members in support of each other’s success.
 Some specific minimum membership requirements are listed below, but they just represent a baseline of participation.
 SSP members contribute to the community in a myriad of ways not listed here, both large and small, from tutoring their peers to making new students feel welcome.
 Members often say “you get out of it what you put into it” which aligns with our observation that the most active and engaged BSP members often have better long-term success in achieving their goals.
-We ask that all members consider how they can use their unique strengths, skills, ideas, and interests to contribute to the BSP community.
+We ask that all members consider how they can use their unique strengths, skills, ideas, and interests to contribute to the STEM Scholars community.

 Minimum SSP Member Requirements: